KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 ## Limitations

+- **⚠️ train_loss artifact:** The reported 21.7–22.5% train loss improvements are measurement artifacts caused by HuggingFace Trainer's resume logic.
+Corrected Phase2 averages are within ~3% of baseline.
+MMLU is the only valid cross-experiment metric.
+See Errata in Results section.
 - **Scale:** 500 steps / 0.077 epochs.
 Mini-experiment only.
 - **Single seed:** seed=42, no repetition.
 Statistical power limited.
 - **Benchmark sensitivity:** MMLU on a strong base model (Qwen2.5-7B, ~75% baseline) leaves little room for differentiation at 500 steps.